You’re curious as to whether you can make money entering competitions online…..!?

-If you think entering 50 a day sounds like a tall order, it would be if you didn’t know where to look.
+If you think entering 50 a day sounds like a tall order, you may be amazed to know I did up to around 200 some days!

 The best way of finding and entering competitions very easily, is by joining a forum or site where people post them.

 My favourite competition forum now is over at money saving expert (UK).

 There is a very active forum of compers on there, who post many new competitions every day.

 Why I Gave Up Comping – And Why I Started Again:

 After several years comping and winning some awesome prizes… I pretty much gave up for around 2 years.